 If you’ve just started out with iOS music production then you’ll have likely come across Inter-App Audio (IAA).
 IAA is one of the three ways of connecting your audio apps (along with Audiobus and AUv3), allowing you to take the output of one audio app and put it into another.
-This allows musicians to use audio apps in conjunction with each other - pretty essential for anyone wanting to do music production on iOS as it allows you to use third party plugins inside your DAW.
-However, as with Audiobus, you're limited to only loading a single instance of the audio app, meaning that you could only use that app on one track in a project.
+This allows musicians to use audio apps in conjunction with each other.
+This is essential for anyone wanting to do music production on iOS as it allows you to use third party plugins inside your DAW.
+However, as with Audiobus, you’re limited to only loading a single instance of the audio app, meaning that you could only use that app on one track in a project.

 In the video below I run through the basics of IAA and show you how to get Inter-App Audio working in several of the most popular IAA host apps: Cubasis, AUM and Beatmaker 3.
 If you aren’t using any of the apps then don’t fear!
 IAA is straightforward to implement and the process is pretty similar in every host app.